redballoonio/faq-plugin/readme.md

 1. Upload the plugin files to the `/wp-content/plugins/` directory of your site
 1. Activate the plugin through the 'Plugins' menu in Wordpress
 1. Add questions as custom posts in wordpress
-1. Add the `[faqs][/faqs]` shortcode where you want the video to be output
+1. Add the `[faqs][/faqs]` shortcode where you want the questions to be output
-1. Use the shortcode options to customise how the video gets displayed
+1. Use the shortcode options to customise how the questions gets displayed

 ## Frequently Asked Questions